smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 !!!

 ### Main Activity
-Now that the basic connection infrastructure is in place, we should add methods to start the SdlService when our application starts.
+Now that the basic connection infrastructure is in place, we should add methods to start the `SdlService` when our application starts.
 In `onCreate()` in your main activity, you need to call a method that will check to see if there is currently an SDL connection made.
-If there is one, the onSdlEnabled method will be called and we will follow the flow we already set up.
-In our `MainActivity.java` we need to check for an SDL connection:
+If there is one, the `onSdlEnabled` method will be called and we will follow the flow we already set up:

 ```java
 public class MainActivity extends Activity {